San Francisco Private Tours

 Next stop on your private tour of San Francisco is The Palace of Fine Arts

 This is a beautiful structure initially built in 1915 for the Panama Pacific International Exposition when San Francisco held the World’s Fair.
 You may recognize from the “The Rock” with Sean Connery.
 Don’t let the name fool you, there is no museum inside.
 It has become the backdrop for a lot of San Francisco wedding photos.
 Definitely a must see and a great photo.

-Next stop on your SF Tour is the world famous Golden Gate Bridge…
+Next stop on your private San Francisco tour is the world famous Golden Gate Bridge

 Points of interest: Hawk Hill, Point Bonita Lighthouse